tjelvar-olsson/biologists-guide-to-computing/source/data-visualisation.rst

              easy.
 However, if you are used to adding heterogeneous data to Excel the biggest issue that you will face is formatting the data so that it becomes well structured and can be loaded as a data frame in R.
+             For more detail on how to structure your data see :ref:`tidy-data`.

 A note on statistics in R